Skip to Main Content

 Biography

-Cartagena is committed to providing care that acknowledges and respects each patient's individual needs and goals.
-“In the context of a cancer diagnosis and treatment, there’s a sense of helplessness and hopelessness,” he says.
+He is committed to providing care that respects and aligns with each patient's individual needs, goals, and values.
+“With a cancer diagnosis and treatment can come a sense of helplessness and hopelessness,” he says.
 “What often gets lost in the mix is what’s valuable to you.
-One of the key aspects in my work is to work with the individual one-on-one to truly understand the richness of their life, what is valuable to them, and what’s important to them throughout this process.”
+A key aspect of my work is truly understanding the richness of a person’s life, what is valuable to them, and what’s important to them throughout the process.
+Good outcomes, good quality of life; it stems from this.”

-Cartagena’s personal experiences fueled his interest in public health and the connections between psychology and medicine.
-“I grew up in a military family from Puerto Rico, and I observed significant disparities regarding cancer mortality and occurrence between the diaspora and my homeland,” he says.
-“All of my previous experiences have informed the way that I advocate for the patient.”
+Cartagena’s personal experiences fuel his interest in public health and the connections between psychology and medicine.
+“I grew up in a military family from Puerto Rico, observing the ways cancer care and access impacted family and friends.
+I came to understand that cancer is not just a physical struggle.
+It has a significant mental toll that needs just as much support,” he says.
+“All of my previous experiences inform the way that I advocate for and support my patients and their families.”

 Titles